Chewy Sourdough Discard Flatbread You’ll Make on Repeat

 Instructions

-• After resting, turn the dough onto your floured surface and divide into equal pieces—usually 6 to 8.
+• Divide and Roll: After resting, turn the dough onto your floured surface and divide into equal pieces-usually 6 to 8.
 Roll each dough ball into a perfect circle using a rolling pin.
-They should be about 1/8″ thick.
+They should be about ⅛" thick.

-• Heat a cast iron skillet or cast-iron pan over medium-high heat.
-Place each cooked flatbread onto the hot cast and cook for 1–2 minutes per side, until bubbly and browned in spots.
+• Cook the Flatbreads: Heat a cast iron skillet or cast-iron pan over medium-high heat.
+Place each cooked flatbread onto the hot cast and cook for 1-2 minutes per side, until bubbly and browned in spots.
 Keep warm under a damp towel or serve immediately.

 Share away friends!